Worksheet: Using Calorimetry Measurements

 The reaction can be represented by the following equation.

 A 600 mL bottle of water at room temperature and a 2 L bottle of water at the same temperature were placed in a refrigerator.
 After 30 minutes, the 600 mL bottle of water had cooled to the temperature of the refrigerator.
 An hour later, the 2 L of water had cooled to the same temperature.

 Which sample of water lost the most heat?

-- AThe 600 mL bottle of water lost more heat because it cooled more quickly.
+- AThe 2 L bottle of water lost more heat because a greater mass of water was cooled.